jmespath-community/jmespath.spec/jep-012a-raw-string-literals.md

 in many areas, but most notably when invoking functions or building up multi-select lists and hashes.

-The following expression returns the number of characters found in the string `"foo"`.
-When parsing this expression, `` `"foo"` `` is parsed as a JSON value which produces the string literal value of `foo`:
+The following expression produces the three-character string “foo” using a `` `…` `` JSON text literal:

 ```
 `"foo"`
 ```

+### Obsolete alternative

+_This section recapitulates content from the original version of JEP-12 that is no longer accurate as of this replacement._

 The following expression is functionally equivalent.
 Notice that the quotes are elided from the JSON literal:
 ```
 `foo`
 ```